tdmore-dev/tdmore/docs/book/05-API.md

 **Example 1**: Reach the population trough concentration (first solution)

-Assume your indidual needs to reach a concentration of 0.75 after 1 week.
+Assume your virtual individual needs to reach a concentration of 0.75 after 1 week.
 A first solution is to find a daily dose that will achieve this.
 This can be done as follows:

 ```r